marichards/methanococcus/Matlab Scripts/README.md

 ### Thermodynamic Constraints

 Contains scripts that add standard free energies of formation to a metabolic model and add free energy calculations to growth simulations with maximal biomass production.
-The "optimizeThermoModel.m" script is the central focus, at it builds around the "optimizeCbModel.m" script from the COBRA Toolbox by adding the free energy calculation.
+The `optimizeThermoModel.m` script is the central focus, at it builds around the `optimizeCbModel.m` script from the COBRA Toolbox by adding the free energy calculation.

 ### Write to Other Formats